Email FacebookTwitterMenu burgerClose thin

 The three most common types of derivatives are:

-• Options Contracts: The options contract gives the investor the opportunity to buy or sell an asset at a specific price at a specific time in the future.
-Call options provide you the opportunity to buy the asset at that price and put options allow you to sell that asset.
+• Options contracts: The options contract gives the investor the opportunity to buy or sell an asset at a specific price at a specific time in the future.
+Call options provide you the opportunity to buy the asset at that price and put options allow you to sell the asset.

-• Futures Contracts: Futures contracts commit to a sale at a specified time and date.
+• Futures contracts: Futures are contracts that commit to a sale being made at a specified time and on a specified date.

 • Swaps: This is an agreement between two parties to exchange cash flows in the future.